uccser/cs-field-guide/text/en/chapters/formal-languages.md

 {panel type="teacher-note" summary="Klingon linguistics activity"}

 For a fun discussion, you could have the students look at the [Klingon Linguistics activity at CS4FN](http://www.cs4fn.org/linguistics/klingon.html).
-This page introduces the fundamentals of languages — words (the alphabet) and {glossary-link term="grammar" reference-text="Formal languages"}grammar{glossary-link end} (the rules of syntax).
+This page introduces the fundamentals of languages — words (the alphabet) and {glossary-link term="grammar"}grammar{glossary-link end} (the rules of syntax).
 It discusses why languages are translated and how meaning can be changed by translation.
 It also explains why computer languages need to be translated.

 {panel end}